Magnesium and hair loss – how it helps hair grow naturally

 1. Magnesium and Hair Health

-Magnesium is not just any nutrient—it’s a vital mineral that supports nearly every organ in your body.
-Despite its importance, many of us might not have enough magnesium in our system.
+Magnesium is not just any nutrient, it’s a vital mineral that supports nearly every organ in your body.
+Despite its importance, many of us might not have enough magnesium in our systems.
 Inadequate magnesium levels can lead to hair loss, especially for those struggling with alopecia or scalp inflammation.

 How Magnesium Helps